Theory of Special Relativity: Energy-momentum of photon, Doppler effect, aberration

-(c) The process starts happening when the energy of the reaction in the center-of-mass frame is sufficient to create the electron-positron pair at rest: $\en'_{\rm cm}=\sqrt{2\en_1\en_2}>2m_ec^2$.
+(c) The process starts happening when the energy of the reaction in the center-of-momentum frame is sufficient to create an electron-positron pair at rest: $\en'_{\rm cm}=\sqrt{2\en_1\en_2}>2m_ec^2$ (the center-of-momentum frame is discussed in more detail in Section \ref{sec_threshold}).
 Therefore, the minimum energy of the second photon is

 \end{prob}